kroketio/chatripper/README.md

 > &lt;user5&gt; what if I want to run this on ARM?

 > &lt;user6&gt; to be honest I'm not sure if individual message signatures are of much use really

+> &lt;user7&gt; why not using IPFS like made already